-- $21.1\,\mathrm{Law}\,21.1\,\mathrm{(Mode\ of\ Delivery)}$ there shall be no special agreement under Law 21.1.2 that a ball may be delivered underarm. - 21.2 Law 21.2 (Fair Delivery the Arm) and 21.3 (Ball thrown or delivered underarm action by umpires) shall be read in conjunction with the ECB Regulations for the Review of Bowlers reported with Suspected Illegal Bowling Actions.
-These regulations will be printed in a separate document and circulated to all County Chief Executives and PCA before the commencement of the competitive 2021 County season.

-21.3 Law 21.15 (Penalty for a No ball) shall apply except that the penalty for a No Ball will be 2 runs.
+- 21.1 Law 21.1 (Mode of Delivery) there shall be no special agreement under Law 21.1.2 that a ball may be delivered underarm. - 21.2 Law 21.2 (Fair Delivery the Arm) and 21.3 (Ball thrown or delivered underarm action by umpires) shall be read in conjunction with the ECB Regulations for the Review of Bowlers reported with Suspected Illegal Bowling Actions.
+These regulations will be printed in a separate document and circulated to all Teams and PCA before the commencement of the 2021 competition. - 21.3 Law 21.5 (Fair delivery the feet) shall apply except that in Law 21.5.2, the third umpire shall review television replays of the bowler's front foot landing and, if he/she is satisfied that any of these three conditions have not been met, he/she shall immediately advise the bowler's end umpire who shall in turn immediately call and signal No ball.
+See Law 41.8 (Bowling of deliberate front foot No ball). - 21.4 Law 21.15 (Penalty for a No ball) shall apply except that the penalty for a No Ball will be 2 runs.